 This stand is the perfect little set up for dramatic play in your classroom or home.
 I love how versatile it is - going from farmer's market stand to lemonade stand to pizza shop with just a change of fabric or signs.
 I also love how it can easily be taken apart for transport or storage!

-Use my Farmer's Market Felt Food Templates and Instructions and my Farmer's Market Learning Activity Bundle for a complete learning through play set up!
-(Links will be coming very soon - sign up for my mailing list to get notified when it's available!)
+Use my Farmer's Market Felt Food Templates and my Farmer's Market Learning Activity Bundle for a complete learning through play set up!

 Building the Frame